-Figure 3 in Iskhakov et al. (2017).
-Despite a modest grid size of 2,000 points and performing only naive linear interpolation, we find that FUES is able to accurately pick up the upper envelope of the future choice-specific value functions, and also accurately replicate the shape of the consumption functions.
+sumption functions.
 Moreover, the added computational time involved in running FUES is only a small proportion of the overall EGM time.
-This means that FUES has inherited EGM's computational efficiency, which has been shown to be orders of magnitudes higher than that of VFI (Iskhakov et al., 2017).
+This means that FUES has inherited EGM's computational efficiency, which has been shown to be orders of magnitudes higher than that of VFI (Iskhakov et al., 2017).4

 For comparison, we also compute the upper envelope using DC-EGM as in Iskhakov et al. (2017) using the code libraries provided by Carroll et al. (2018).
-For a $100^3$ grid of parameter values for $\beta$ , r, and y and holding the jump detection threshold $\overline{M}$ fixed, we find that FUES recovers an identical solution to DC-EGM for each parameter value.
+For a 100^3 grid of parameter values for β , r, and y and holding the jump detection threshold \overline{M} fixed, we find that FUES recovers an identical solution to DC-EGM for each parameter value.5